Skip to content

 The best indicator in the world won't save you if you're risking 5% per trade or revenge trading after a loss.
 Can your strategy survive 10 losses in a row?
 Because in scalping, that's not a hypothetical — it's a Tuesday.

-Common Scalping Indicator Mistakes
+What Common Scalping Indicator Mistakes Should You Avoid?

 Even with the right tools, traders make predictable mistakes: